-Jan 4/08: David Pugliese of the Ottawa Citizen offers a full round-up of the 3 teams competing for the HCM program.
+Jan 4/08: Competition.
+David Pugliese of the Ottawa Citizen offers a round-up of 3 teams competing for the HCM program.
 The 3rd team is led by Canadian Firm MacDonald Dettwiler and Associates, in partnership with EADS subsidiary Atlas Elektronik of Germany, who is offering the same ANCS command and control systems recently provided to the German and Finnish navies.

 MDA’s team would be eliminated in the first down-select, leaving Lockheed Martin and General Dynamics to battle for the contract.

-Jan 3/08: Lockheed Martin hosts the Canadian Navy’s Combat System Integration Lab at their facility in Montreal.
+Jan 3/08: Competition.
+Lockheed Martin hosts the Canadian Navy’s Combat System Integration Lab at their facility in Montreal.
 Unsurprisingly, they’re leveraging that to assist their bid.
 The firm announces that Saab’s 9LV Combat Management System is now operational in that lab, a move that may reduce the system’s perceived technical risk.